YapengTian/AVE-ECCV18/README.md

 ### Weakly-supervised audio-visual event localization
 We add some videos without audio-visual events into training data.
 Therefore, the labels of these videos are background.
 Processed visual features can be found in [visual_feature_noisy.h5](https://drive.google.com/file/d/1I3OtOHJ8G1-v5G2dHIGCfevHQPn-QyLh/view?usp=sharing).
+Put the feature into data folder.

 Testing: